 In accordance with ATLAS' strong focus on ESG since inception, particularly on climate change, we continue to make enhancements to our due diligence and reporting processes.
-In this most recent period, the enhancements have been geared towards the introduction of the EU Sustainable Finance Disclosure Regime ("SFDR").
+In this most recent period, the enhancements have been geared towards the disclosure under the European Union's Sustainable Finance Disclosure Regime ("SFDR").
 ATLAS has incorporated the relevant SFDR requirements within the existing ATLAS investment process as follows:

 - Measurement and reporting of UN Sustainable Development and EU Taxonomy-aligned investments - the investment process requires detailed modelling of each infrastructure company at the individual asset level.
-We assess company activities against the Technical Screening Criteria for the EU Taxonomy as well as against the UN Sustainable Development Goals ("SDG") criteria to derive estimates of eligibility and alignment for each company. - Monitoring and reporting of Principal Adverse Indicators ("PAI") and Do No Significant Harm ("DNSH") criteria - The investment process includes a weekly monitoring and assessment of portfolio and non-portfolio ESG risks.
-These are then mapped against the Principal Adverse Indicators and potential breaches are identified for follow up and review for potential breaches of DNSH criteria.
+We assess company activities against the Technical Screening Criteria for the EU Taxonomy as well as against the UN Sustainable Development Goals ("SDG") criteria to derive estimates of eligibility and alignment for each company. - Monitoring and reporting of Principal Adverse Impacts ("PAI") and Do No Significant Harm ("DNSH") criteria - the investment process includes a weekly monitoring and assessment of portfolio and non-portfolio ESG risks.
+These are then mapped against the PAIs, and potential breaches are identified for follow up and review for potential breaches of DNSH criteria.